 How is IPF diagnosed?

-If you have IPF, doctors listening to your chest can often hear crackles in your lungs that sound like opening velcro.
+If you have IPF, doctors listening to your chest can often hear crackles in your lungs that sound like Velcro opening.

 You may need tests such as:

-a CT scan to produce a very detailed image of your lungs
+- a CT scan to produce a detailed image of your lungs

-breathing tests to measure how well your lungs are working
+- breathing tests, such as spirometry, to measure how well your lungs are working

 - a bronchoscopy to see inside the lung and get samples of the lung tissue – this is done using a small tube with a camera

 - a lung biopsy, where tissue or cells are taken from the lung for testing.

 IPF sometimes shows up as a honeycomb pattern on the lungs in a CT scan.
 The image shows lots of empty pockets or bubbles appearing where more solid-looking tissue would normally appear.

 Being diagnosed with IPF might feel overwhelming at first.
 It can help to talk to your family and friends about it.
 You may want to read our information about looking after your mental health too.